rinoto/migramongo/README.md

 ```

 But this option may lead to problems in a distributed environment, where more than 1 application can startup at the same time.

+##### Calling the migration explicitly via JMX

-If you want to have more control over the execution of the scripts, you can register an MBean instead, that will expose the `MigraMongo` methods:
+If you want to have more control over the execution of the scripts, you can register an MBean instead (see [MigraMongoJMX](https://github.com/rinoto/migramongo/blob/master/migramongo-spring/src/main/java/com/rinoto/migramongo/spring/jmx/MigraMongoJMX.java)), that will expose the `MigraMongo` methods:

 ```java